ReproLab/_lab_readme/mosquito.md

   - Label with L4 + date
 - Pupa
   - Label with P + date
-Adults
+- Adults
   - Transfer to dry container
   - Transfer old label (including L4, P date) + A + emerging date
   - E.g. KR3-L4
          P-15/8
          A-20/8
-Dead larvae/pupa
+Dead larvae/pupa:
 - Pick up with metal scoop(flat side) into ethanol in individual eppendorf tubes
 - Shift to middle before scooping to prevent damage
 - Alternatively, pipette onto scoop
-Split each 3rd, 4th larvae and pupae into their own containers at the start (2 vials + rubber band) and label Cleaning
+Split each 3rd, 4th larvae and pupae into their own containers at the start (2 vials + rubber band) and label
+Cleaning:
-Water too cloudy
+- Water too cloudy
-Excessive algae (clean last/separate pipette) Excessive uneaten food
+- Excessive algae (clean last/separate pipette)
+- Excessive uneaten food
-Worms/nymphs
+- Worms/nymphs
-Molts
+- Molts
-Rinse pipette with RO water in a vial per mosquito vial?
+- Rinse pipette with RO water in a vial per mosquito vial?
 Good idea!
-Feed
+Feeding:
-Larvae only, not pupae
+- Larvae only, not pupae
-Crush food with cap
+- Crush food with cap
-Sprinkle dry food on surface w/o water for anopheles (larvae parallel to water surface) Pour into vial with RO water
+- Sprinkle dry food on surface w/o water for anopheles (larvae parallel to water surface)
+- Pour into vial with RO water
-Feed suitable amount with food pipette, do not dip into mosquito vial water
+- Feed suitable amount with food pipette, do not dip into mosquito vial water

 ## Dissection protocol